 Dr. Simon Peter Kibira a Lecturer at the Department of Community Health and Behavioural Sciences, School of Public Health, College of Health Sciences at Makerere University, Kampala, Uganda.
-He has a PhD in International Health from the University of Bergen, Norway.
-He holds a Master of Science in Population and Reproductive Health and a Bachelor's degree in Social Sciences from Makerere University.
+He holds a PhD in International Health from the University of Bergen, Norway.
+He obtained his Master of Science in Population and Reproductive Health and Bachelor's degree in Social Sciences from Makerere University.
 He is a Demographic and Health Survey (DHS) program fellow in population and health.
 Dr. Kibira has research interests in sexual and reproductive health among men, women and adolescents, social and behavioural determinants of disease and health.
-He has over 12 years of research experience accrued from working with the Uganda Bureau of Statistics and Makerere University at the School of Public Health.
+He has over 12 years of research experience accrued from working with the Uganda Bureau of Statistics and Makerere University School of Public Health.
 His work with PMA2020 builds on experience from working with the DHS in Uganda and from being a DHS program fellow.

 PMA2020/Uganda Data Manager: Vivian Zalwango Mubiru

 Vivian Zalwango Mubiru is head of data management at the Family Health Research and Development Center at the School of Public Health, College of Health Sciences at Makerere University.
-She is the in-country data manager.
-Vivian has extensive professional experience in data management and analysis.
+She Vivian has extensive professional experience in data management and analysis.
 Her research interests include quality of health care and services with a focus on HIV-care and reproductive health.
-She holds a BA in Social Sciences, a Master of Health Services Research, and a Post Graduate Diploma in Information Technology.
+She holds a Bachelor of Arts in Social Sciences, a Master of Health Services Research, and a Post Graduate Diploma in Information Technology.